mvargasmoran/interview-stuff/README.md

-# Just some interview exerciseh
+# Just some interview exercises

 Most should be ran using ```npm run test```